 Databases can be started when the database server is started, or by connecting to a database using the DatabaseFile connection parameter.

-Ger For more information, see "The database server" on page 120 of the book ASA Database Administration Guide, and "DatabaseFile connection parameter" on page 173 of the book ASA Database Administration Guide.
+For more information, see "The database server" [ASA Database Administration Guide, page 124], and "DatabaseFile connection parameter [DBF]" [ASA Database Administration Guide, page 183].

 Accessing data in other databases